This website uses cookies to ensure you get the best experience on our website. Find out more.

 What Is a Standing Charge?

-This charge covers the cost it takes for the supplier to deliver electricity to your business premises.
-The cost of Standing Charges vary from supplier, tariff and region.
+This daily charge covers the cost it takes for the supplier to deliver electricity to your business premises.
+The cost of standing charges vary from supplier, tariff and region.

 • Network maintenance